rosavoogd/datingapp/README.md

 ## Job Story

-When I’m feeling alone and am looking for a new pet to keep me company, I want to be able to filter the pets based on their needs, So I can decide if I am capable to provide the pet with everything it will need to live a happy life.
+When I’m feeling alone and am looking for a new pet to keep me company, I want to be able to filter the pets based on their needs, So I can decide if I am capable of providing the pet with everything they will need to live a happy life.

 ## Application